Indexing IPFS Data with Envio

 const endpoints = [

-// we cycle through these endpoints to try ensure data availability
+// Try multiple endpoints to ensure data availability

 "https://cloudflare-ipfs.com/ipfs",